Local utility office

 Charlotte Water Flow Free Program (Utility)

-Charlotte publishes a source-backed service cadence and verification workflow, so the page can stay explicit without inventing a generic national default.
+Charlotte publishes a clear local service cadence and verification workflow, so this page can stay specific without falling back to generic national advice.

 Authority Summary